|

 out of bed, walked silently to the window and, pulling aside the

-muslin curtain, sat down on the window sill, leaning against the
+muslin curtain, sat down on the window sill, touching his forehead

-did you send her?
+why did you send her?
 Princess Eowyn!
-Bright and brave and beautiful
+Bright and brave

 Why did you make an adaneth immortal?